Secret Garden Ideas for a Cozy Backyard Retreat

 11. Birdbath Nestled in Flowers

 Tucked beneath a canopy of leaves, a birdbath in a secret garden feels like a treasure waiting to be found.
-Its surface shimmers in the dapple sunlight, offering a quiet place for birds to drink, bathe, and rest.
+Its surface shimmers in the dappled sunlight, offering a quiet place for birds to drink, bathe, and rest.

 12. Wind Chimes